minhhoit/yacms/docs/search-engine.rst

     In ``SEARCH_MODEL_CHOICES`` and ``{% search_form %}``, all model names
     must be strings in the format ``app_label.model_name``.
-These models can be part of Mezzanine's core, or part of third party applications.
+These models can be part of Yacms's core, or part of third party applications.
     However, all these model must subclass :class:`.Page` or :class:`.Displayable`.

 Using ``{% search_form "all" %}`` will render a search form with a